One-Language/Document/README.md

 const i32 a = 5;
 ```

-if you try to change the value of a constant, the compiler will throw an error.
+If you try to change the value of a constant, the compiler will throw an error.

 Note if you not initialize value for a constant, you will not able to do it later.